luqmanfadlli/MSI-GS65-9SD-macOS-Sonoma-opencore/README.md

 # What's Broken
 * Nvidia GPU (Apple removed support for Nvidia GPU)
 * HDMI (HDMI is connected to Nvidia GPU, since it's disabled then HDMI is not working.
 I've tried patching Intel HDMI but haven't tested.)
-* Bluetooth (Working fine in Monterey, but broken in Ventura 13.4.
-Hackintool detect as BCM_4350C2 but in fact it's Intel Bluetooth with device ID 0x8087, 0x0aaa)
+* Bluetooth ~~(Working fine in Monterey, but broken in Ventura 13.4.
+Hackintool detect as BCM_4350C2 but in fact it's Intel Bluetooth with device ID 0x8087, 0x0aaa)~~ is working now
 * AirDrop and Handoff (require bluetooth)

 # Notes